MBS Grand Conclave XXXII

-We have secured an excellent group rate of $230 per night (deluxe room with king bed), with 3 suite options.
+We have secured an excellent group rate of $230 per night (deluxe room with king bed; $50 additional for 2 double beds), with 3 suite options.
 All group rates have been extended for 3 days before and 3 days after our event.
 To book your room, call the Taj Boston directly at 1-617-536-5700 and be sure to identify yourself as a member of the Miniature Book Society.
 For additional hotel information, please go to their website at www.tajhotels.com.
 Reservations MUST be made by July 15, 2014, to be eligible for the special group rates.
 Do not book online.

 Hotel amenities include complimentary wireless high speed internet access, refrigerator, mini bar, fitness center, flat screen TV with satellite service, in-room safe, plush terry robes and slippers, business center, gift shop and more.
 The hotel is pet friendly and welcomes 4-legged friends year-round.
 Valet parking is available at $44 per night.

 The Taj is a 15-minute taxi ride from Logan Airport; fare is approximately $25.
 You have the option of taking the subway (The T) Blue Line, then Green Line for the bargain price of $2 but this takes about 45 minutes to an hour.